aws-solutions/qnabot-on-aws/source/docs/LLM_Retrieval_and_generative_question_answering/README.md

 Use a custom Lambda function to experiment with LLMs of your choice.
 Provide your own lambda function that takes a *question*, *context*, and a QnABot *settings* object.
 Your Lambda function can invoke any LLM you choose, and return the prediction in a JSON object containing the key, `generated_text`.
 You provide the ARN for your Lambda function when you deploy or update QnABot.

-#### Deploy Stack for Embedding models invoked by a custom Lambda Function
+#### Deploy Stack for LLM models invoked by a custom Lambda Function

 - *(for Kendra Fallback)* set `AltSearchKendraIndexes` to the Index Id (a GUID) of your existing Kendra index containing ingested documents
 - *(for text passage queries)* set `EmbeddingsApi` to BEDROCK, SAGEMAKER, or LAMBDA (see  [Semantic Search using Text Embeddings](../semantic_matching_using_LLM_embeddings/README.md))